Marius1342/readBloodSugar_dexcom/README.md

 7. If the app crash or show an error, [check this out](#error-dexcom)

 ## Compile your self
-1. You need VS Stdio
+1. You need VS Studio
 2. Just execute the "compile.ps1"
 3. Install the app